pymc-devs/pymc-examples/examples/case_studies/battery.myst.md

 +++

 ### House energy consumption and generation
 We use electricity for heating, cooking, lighting, and appliances.
-We currently have a gas combi boiler for heating and hot water, and so we don't use electricity for heating or hot water, via a heat pump, for example.
+We currently have a gas combi boiler for heating and hot water, and so we don't use electricity for heating or hot water, via a heat pump for example.
 Currently we are on a flat rate tariff, where we pay the same amount for electricity (0.2816 p/kWr) at all times of day.

 The house has 3 solar panels on the roof, which generate electricity during the day.
 Without a house battery, any energy created by the solar panels is either used by the house or exported to the grid.
 We are paid for any electricity exported to the grid, but this is at a relatively low rate.
 We currently get paid 0.15 p/kWhr for electricity exported to the grid.
 In the rest of this notebook we will refer to energy generated or exported as "PV" for photovoltaic.